 What is keyword intent?
 When someone searches online, the way they phrase their search can give an indication of where they are in the buying process.
 Someone who types “how do I lose weight,” probably isn’t ready to buy a specific thing and may not really know what they’re looking for.
 But someone searching for “personal trainers near me” is clearly looking for someone to do business with.
 They know what they want and are actively searching.

-When you create products pages, think about how the headlines, page titles, alt text, meta descriptions, and URLs correlate to search terms with high buyer intent.
+When you create product pages, think about how the headlines, page titles, alt text, meta descriptions, and URLs correlate to search terms with high buyer intent.

 The key here is specificity.
 The more specific you are, the more likely it is that the right buyers will find your page.
 Yes, this might mean including model numbers, flavors, or sizes.
 Your product and category pages should be that specific.